Onychodus: Description

 A relatively complete specimen of Onychodus jandemarrai from Western Australia shows that its length was 47 cm long, the head being 10 cm in length with tusks 1.2 cm long.
 This specimen is only about half the size of larger individuals, since skulls measuring 19 cm in length have been found.
-However, a single tusk 4 cm long was found, showing that this specimen belonged to an even larger individual.
+However, a single tusk 4 cm long was found, showing that this specimen belonged to an even larger individual, estimated to be around 1.5 m.
+This is still smaller than other species, like O. sigmoides which could reach 3 m in length, and an undescribed maxilla from Delaware Limestone of Ohio which whole animal is estimated to reach up to 4 m long.
 Evidence found of the body reveals that a cross section of this fish would have been oval in shape.
 On the sides of the body, Onychodus had a series of pores which provided a sensory system that enabled the fish to locate prey and to position itself in narrow spaces.
 The tail fin is almost symmetrical around the vertebral column.
 It was rounded slightly and would have been very flexible with a broad sweep producing forward motion.
 A long fin extends posteriorly, along half the tail fin, forming the second dorsal fin.
 Evidence of the first dorsal fin is incomplete, but scientists believe that a fossil element found was its fin support.
 Ventrally, the large anal fin extends back beneath the anterior part of the tail fin.
 Scales that overlap anteriorly have been found, the smallest being only 5 mm across, and the largest 22 mm.